replit-user/moddablegame/README.md

 fixed a small bug, what was the bug?

 for users:
-sometimes your money was multiplied by a negative number so when yearly taxes came your money would increase
+sometimes your money was subtracted by a negative number so when yearly taxes came your money would increase

 for mod devs: